jg-digital-media/jgdm_darts_scorer/assets/blogs/_blog_five.md

 }
 ```

 The next function is where we're getting the checkout suggestions.
+So we haven't tried to do any fetches to API's at all.
+It's a complex function that instead does a series of mathematical calculations to get the checkouts that we're displaying in the other function.

+And use an empty array to store the results of the calculations.

 ```javascript
 function getCheckoutPaths(score) {